sous-chefs/rundeck/README.md

 ```

 ### Rundeck Projects
-Create a `rundeck_projects` data bag that will contain the projects and search strings for the rundeck managed nodes to include by project.
+Create a `rundeck_projects` data bag that will contain the projects, and search strings, for the rundeck managed nodes to include by project.
 Example `rundeck_projects` data bag item:

 ```javascript
 {